tekumara/notes/k3s.md

 ## kubelet

 k3s runs kubelet with [these args](https://github.com/k3s-io/k3s/blob/master/pkg/daemons/agent/agent_linux.go#L62).
-On startup the kubelet args will also be written to the k3s logs (eg: _/var/log/k3s.log_)
+On startup the kubelet args will also be written to the k3s logs.

+## logs

+`docker logs -t k3d-clustername-server-0`